Custom Picnics at Rhode Island State Parks

 Certificate of Insurance Requirements:

-• Your COI must indicate that the "State of Rhode Island Department of Environmental Management is additionally insured on a primary and non-contributory basis".
+- Your COI must indicate the State of Rhode Island and the Department of Environmental Management as additionally insured on a primary and non-contributory basis.

-• Your COI must indicate a "waiver of subrogation"
+- Your COI must indicate a waiver of subrogation.

-• The Certificate Holder on your insurance must be the "State of Rhode Island Department of Environmental Management, 235 Promenade Street, Providence, RI 02908".
+- The Certificate Holder on your insurance must be the "State of Rhode Island, Department of Environmental Management, 235 Promenade Street, Providence, RI 02908".

 If you have any questions, contact RI State Parks at 401-667-6200, or email erin.rogers@dem.ri.gov